KSherrell/RMA-App-example/README.md

 - markdown cheatsheets&nbsp;&nbsp;&nbsp;&nbsp;: &nbsp;)

 ## Working on next ...
 - taking the customer data out of the RMA App and pulling it from Smith: Customer DB instead
--
+- a little bit of code optimization